mo-seph/obsidian-note-from-template/README.md

 - Templates now loaded dynamically - no more restarts! (also: changed template folder selection to dropdown)
 - Added a choice type, e.g. `{{suit:choice:hearts:spades:diamonds:clubs}}`
 - Note filenames are now generated from a template string, either in config, or in `template-filename` in the template.
 Defaults to `{{title}}`, but all template fields available.
+- Added multiple replacement text possibility - If an array is given for `template-replacement`, then these will all be options in the template dialog
+- Many UI tweaks

 ## 0.1.5
 Big changes - completely refactored, new options, new fields, most defaults in settings, should be more responsive to template changes